-The responsibility for the collection, compilation, transmission and dissemination of neutron data is shared among the four neutron data compilation Centres, each being responsible for a defined area of compilation.
+The responsibility for the compilation and transmission of neutron data is shared among the compilation Centres, each being responsible for a defined area of compilation (see Appendix C).

 Within the scope of this protocol each Centre is expected to compile the data measured in its area of compilation as fast and as thoroughly as possible.